davatorium/rofi/doc/rofi.1.markdown

 Select the scrolling method.
 0: Per page, 1: continuous.

-`-no-show-match`
+`-[no-]show-match`

-Hide the indicator that shows what part of the string is matched.
+Show the indicator that shows what part of the string is matched.

+    Default: *true*

 `-no-lazy-grab`